 Rodney B. Hanners

-Rodney B. Hanners was appointed interim senior vice president and chief executive officer for Keck Medicine of USC in June 2020.
+Rodney B. Hanners was appointed CEO of Keck Medicine of USC and President and CEO of USC Health System in September 2021.
+He had served as interim CEO since June 2020.
 He is responsible for oversight of the university’s clinical activities, including USC Care Medical Group; Keck Medical Center of USC, which includes two acute care hospitals: 401-licensed bed Keck Hospital of USC and 60-licensed bed USC Norris Cancer Hospital; USC Verdugo Hills Hospital, a 158-licensed bed community hospital; and more than 67 outpatient clinics from Bakersfield to Newport Beach and other clinical practices and joint ventures throughout Los Angeles and Orange counties.

 As a seasoned health care executive, Hanners has a proven track record of driving clinical efficiencies and promoting a culture of trust and teamwork.
 Prior to stepping into this new role, Hanners served as chief operating officer for Keck Medicine of USC, as well as the CEO for Keck Medical Center of USC.
 In these roles, Hanners was responsible for the health system’s acute and ambulatory performance and worked with his executive team to advance quality, service, access, growth and financial performance.